patrickrauls/AWStour/SslWalkthrough.md

 ```

 ### Assign proper permissions to your key/pair
-At this point, your new key/pair is in your downloads folder.
+At this point, your new key/pair is most likely in your downloads folder.
 You probably do not want to work from this folder (although it is possible).
 I prefer to store all of my keys in the folder ~/.ssh.
 So, in my case, I would copy the key/pair to that dir and begin a terminal session in that folder.

 * note: within your ssh session, you may experience a situation where the terminal no longer responds when you type.
 Chances are your session has timed out and you will eventually receive a "broken pipe" message.
 Just wait for the prompt to reappear and login again using the "ssh -i ..."  command listed below